 The way people communicate today has changed with the rise of social media, instant messaging, blogs and, for some organizations, the reliance on email.
 You should catch people with your messages in a place where it is least expected or in a subtle way.

 Your plan should be communicated in industry publications and other media outlets.
-It should be communicated via questions and answers (Q&A) formats, interviews with your senior marketers, and members of your senior leadership team should be able to communicate it externally.
+It should be communicated via questions and answers (Q&A) formats.
+Set up interviews with your senior marketers.
+Organize interviews with members of your senior leadership team should be able to communicate it externally.

 Keep your messages simple and deep